stefanwichmann/kelvin/README.md

 After altering the configuration you have to restart Kelvin.
 Just kill the running instance (`Ctrl+C` or `kill $PID`) or send a HUP signal (`kill -s HUP $PID`) to the process to restart (unix only).

 # Raspberry Pi
 A [Raspberry Pi](https://www.raspberrypi.org/) is the **perfect** device to run Kelvin on.
-It's cheap, it's small and it consumes very little energy!
+It's cheap, it's small and it consumes very little energy.
 Recently the [Raspberry Pi Zero W](https://www.raspberrypi.org/products/pi-zero-w/) was released which makes your Kelvin hardware look like this (plus a power cord):

 ![Raspberry Pi Zero W](https://www.raspberrypi.org/wp-content/uploads/2017/02/zero-wireless.png)

 But any other model of the Raspberry Pi will be sufficient.
 To setup Kelvin on a Raspberry Pi follow the installation guide [here](https://www.raspberrypi.org/documentation/installation/).
-Once your Pi is up and running (booting, connected to your network and the internet) just download the latest `linux-arm` release and follow the steps in [Installation](#installation)
+Once your Pi is up and running (booting, connected to your network and the internet) just download the latest `linux-arm` release and follow the steps in [Installation](#installation).

 # Troubleshooting
 If anything goes wrong keep calm and follow these steps:

 1. Make sure the Philips Hue bridge is configured and working in your network.
 Kelvin will need it to communicate with your lights.
 If you got the hue app running on your smartphone you should be fine.
 Otherwise follow the Philips Hue manual to configure your lights.

 2. To identify the IP address of your bridge open [this](https://www.meethue.com/api/nupnp) link in your browser.
-After you got the IP enter the following URL in your browser: `http://<bridge IP address>/debug/clip.html`
+After you got the IP enter the following URL into your browser: `http://<bridge IP address>/debug/clip.html`

 3. Make sure the Philips Hue bridge is reachable from the computer Kelvin will run on.
 Enter the following command (in a terminal window or on the remote console): `ping <bridge IP address>`
 If this fails you might have a network issue.